 Doesn’t it look like a spiky dragon egg?!

-A ripe jackfruit contains sweet yellow fruit that is reminiscent of fruit gum with tropical and floral notes.
+A ripe jackfruit contains sweet yellow fruit that is reminiscent of fruit gum with tropical + floral notes.
 While the ripe jackfruit is certainly popular and delicious to eat, it’s the young, unripened, green jackfruit that has become especially trendy over the last few years.
 The green jackfruit is perfect for jackfruit tacos, since we don’t want the super sweet side of this fruit.

 What do jackfruit tacos taste like?

 Think of green jackfruit sort of as you would any unripe fruit, such as bananas.
-Because it is the immature version of the fruit, it doesn’t taste very sweet – it can be tangy even.
-The unripe jackfruit doesn’t taste sweet or tropical, it doesn’t really have a strong taste at all, making it the perfect thing to use in a number of ethnic recipes.
+Because it’s the immature version of the fruit, it doesn’t taste very sweet – it can be tangy even.
+This unsweet taste makes it the perfect thing to use in a number of recipes.

-My husband, Ryan, couldn’t believe he wasn’t eating meat when we had these for dinner.
-BBQ Jackfruit is so similar in taste AND texture to a pulled chicken BBQ— you’ll be hard pressed to realize the difference.
+My husband, Ryan, couldn’t believe he wasn’t eating meat when we tried this jackfruit tacos recipe for dinner.
+BBQ jackfruit is so similar in taste AND texture to a pulled chicken BBQ— you’ll be hard pressed to realize the difference.

 How to make jackfruit tacos

 For this recipe, we’re using canned green jackfruit.
 That’s the easiest to find.
-Trader Joe’s is a great place to buy the canned jackfruit, but it can also be found at health food stores and Asian markets as well.
+Trader Joe’s is a great place to buy canned jackfruit, but it can also be found at health food stores and Asian markets as well.

 Before using the jackfruit, take a few steps to ensure success when preparing it.
 The first step is shredding it.

 Warm jackfruit shreds easily with two forks, just like meat.
-There are parts of the fruit that are a little more tough and fibrous, but even those parts are completely edible.
+There are parts of the fruit that are a little more tough and fibrous, but even still completely edible.
 I prefer to remove the hard seed pods before shredding and adding sauce.
 Here’s how I shred my jackfruit for tacos:

-- Warm the jackfruit in oven for 10 minutes at 425 degrees.
+- Warm in oven at 425 degrees F for 10 minutes